-It becomes necessary to think through with our partner what opportunities and challenges we will be faced with if we want to have children.
-This can put stresses and strains on relationships.
-It can also help us explore our relationship in a deeper and more positive way.
-It means talking about how we feel.
+You will need to think through with your partner what opportunities and challenges will be faced with if you want to have children which can put a lot of strain on a relationship.
+But talking about how you feel can also help you explore your relationship in a deeper and more positive way.

 What is important to recognise is that by choosing to have a child through sperm donation we are embarking on a journey not just as a couple but as individuals as well.
 Our feelings don’t stop at the decision to have a child through donor conception.
 They exist throughout the process of trying to conceive a child and beyond.